Getting quality sleep can be difficult when you’re feeling under the weather. This article discusses ways to get your best night’s rest when sick.

 Sleeping with Heartburn

-According to the American College of Gastroenterology, heartburn affects 60% of Americans every month.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, GERD affects 20% of Americans every month.
 And, when all these people struggle with heartburn, it makes it much more difficult to fall asleep and stay asleep.

 If you’re trying to fall asleep and struggle with heartburn, try sleeping with your head elevated six or eight inches.
 Gravity could help keep stomach acid and bile from coming up from the stomach.